How to Remove Unwanted Pictures From Instagram

 1. Ask the Poster to Remove It

-This might seem obvious, but in many cases, if an Instagram account posts pictures of you that you don’t like you can simply ask them to remove it.
-Simply visiting the profile of the account that posted your picture, politely ask them to remove it, and link to the photo in question.
+This might seem obvious, but in many cases, if an Instagram account posts pictures of you that you don’t like, you can simply ask them to remove them.
+Simply visit the account profile that posted your picture, politely ask them to remove it, and link to the photo in question.

-If the poster has uploaded a group photo you happen to be in and they’re a reasonable person, they’ll probably remove it.
-At the very least they should hopefully offer to blur out your face and re-upload the image.
+If the poster has uploaded a group photo you happen to be in, and they’re reasonable, they’ll probably remove it.
+At the very least, they should hopefully offer to blur out your face and re-upload the image.

-Of course, this only works if the account in question isn’t someone out to get you.
-If that’s the case then more serious action becomes necessary.
+Of course, this only works if the account isn’t someone out to get you.
+If that’s the case, then more serious action becomes necessary.

 2. Document and Report the Post

-If you do not get a positive response to your message, or know outright that the poster will not be cooperative, then it’s time to get serious.
+If you do not get a positive response to your message or know outright that the poster will not cooperate, it’s time to get serious.
 Firstly, you should document the post.
 Take a screenshot of the offending post straight away.
-This will give you evidence of wrongdoing in case the person removes the post and you wish to pursue legal action.
+This will show evidence of wrongdoing if the person removes the post and you wish to pursue legal action.

-The next thing you want to do is report the post itself, or even the account, to Instagram.
+Next report the post itself, or even the account, to Instagram.
 Unlike some social media platforms, Instagram does not have an option for removing photos of yourself posted by others directly in the app.
-Instead, you should use this form to report the account and the content they have posted.
+Instead, report the account and the content they have posted.

 If you don’t have a profile, you have to use this form instead.